digidem/digital-democracy.org/_posts/blog/2018-06-06-staff-spotlight.md

 On a more personal note: I was born in Lima (Peru), and my family immigrated to Los Angeles in the early 80s.
 I am a lifelong Angeleno who speaks and reads fluent Spanish.
 I identify as Queer and Latinx, and my pronouns are they and them.
 Besides design, I am also passionate about technology, art, maps, and storytelling.

-**What do you focus on at Dd?** — At the moment, I focus on designing the user experience and interface for Mapeo Mobile 1.0.
+**What do you focus on at Dd?** At the moment, I focus on designing the user experience and interface for Mapeo Mobile 1.0.
 This first version of Mapeo Mobile will make it easy for our partners to gather qualitative and quantitative mapping data while helping them stay organized.

-**What inspires you the most about your work?** — I am most inspired by the vision for the Mapeo platform and its potential to positively impact not only our partners' missions but my own communities' needs.
+**What inspires you the most about your work?** I am most inspired by the vision for the Mapeo platform and its potential to positively impact not only our partners' missions but my own communities' needs.
 The power of maps and mapping data is critical in framing conversations regarding land rights and land use — whether deep in the Amazon or in gentrifying neighborhoods across the States.

-**What is a piece of media (a book, song, story, movie, event, podcast, etc.) that you’d like to share with the Digital Democracy community?** — French Disko by Stereolab (1994) … When I was 14, my good friend Melanie introduced me to the sounds of Stereolab, an English band with a French chanteuse and several Moogs and guitars.
+**What is a piece of media that you’d like to share with the Digital Democracy community?** French Disko by Stereolab (1994) … When I was 14, my good friend Melanie introduced me to the sounds of Stereolab, an English band with a French chanteuse and several Moogs and guitars.
 Their sound would occupy my ears time and time again throughout my high school experience until they were forced out by other new sounds I came across.
 Over 20 years later, I have revisited Stereolab… this time diving deeper into their politics.
 This particular track is both nostalgic yet more relevant today than before…

 >Though this world's essentially an absurd place to be living in

 >It doesn't call for total withdrawal

 >I've been told it's a fact of life

-Men have to kill one another
+>Men have to kill one another

-Well I say there are still things worth fighting for
+>Well I say there are still things worth fighting for

 >La Resistance!

->Though this world's essentially an absurd place to be living in It doesn't call for (bubble withdrawal)
+>Though this world's essentially an absurd place to be living in

+>It doesn't call for (bubble withdrawal)

 >It said human existence is pointless

-As acts of rebellious solidarity
+>As acts of rebellious solidarity

-Can bring sense in this world
+>Can bring sense in this world

 >La Resistance!